thiagokind/thiagokind/README.md

 -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on _person projects_
-- 🌱 I’m currently learning **HTML, CSS, JavaScript, React, SQL, Node...**
+- 🌱 I’m currently learning **JavaScript, React, SQL, Node...**
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with _career change_
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 #### 📫 How to reach me: